-Activity Evidence that supports this approach Challenge number(s) addressed Over-staffing to support one-to-one & small group tuition from subject specialists.
+Activity Evidence that supports this approach Challenge number(s) addressed Specialist, trained staff to support one-to-one & small group tuition.
 EEF Guide to the pupil premium identifies targeted academic support as a valuable means of supporting students to catch up.
 We are more able to quality assure in-house tutoring than outsourced provision.
 1,8 KS3 literacy programme A suite of evidence-informed, needs-led tutoring programmes are delivered via carefully trained Inclusion Support Assistants, predominantly to students in Key Stage 3.
 This includes the use of the GL Progress Test for evaluation which has provided in-school evidence of remarkable progress over time.
 1,3,4,8 Provision mapping of support for disadvantaged students Our prior experience and evidence has demonstrated improved outcomes for students where provision is closely mapped.
 1,8

-Intervention programme for KS4 students Additional support at the end of the school day to support students' revision and retrieval practice is well-supported, for example in the EEF guide to metacognition and self-regulation.
-1,4,6,8 Study skills development days at KS4 & 5 EEF guidance indicates that improving students self-regulation and metacognition is the most valuable strategy for improving student performance over time.
-1
+Intervention programme for KS4 students Additional support at the end of the school day to support students' revision and retrieval practice is well-supported, for example in the EEF guide to meta cognition and self-regulation.
+1,4,6,8 KS4 tutoring programme delivered by subject specialist teachers Targeted intervention for Year 11 students following analysis of mock exam data which runs as small group tuition (max group 5).
+1,4,6,8 Study skills development days at KS4 & 5 EEF guidance indicates that improving students' self-regulation and metacognition is the most valuable strategy for improving student performance over time.
+1 Music tuition for PP students delivered by specialists music teachers A programme to offer 1:1 music lessons for selected students.
+5,8,9